KacperWybranski/SpeedcubeTimer/README.md

 # SpeedcubeTimer
 Speedcubing timer built with SwiftUI and Redux pattern.
-❗️Refactor in progress ❗️

-❗️I decided to refactor app with Redux pattern since it may be better in this case.
-There is new branch named "redux" for that ❗️
+First approach was MVVM which code is still available to see in 'mvvm' branch.
+I decided to change architecture because it's seems more natural and easier to mantain this particular app where screens are strongly dependent on each other with Redux approach.

 ## Table of contents
 * [About](#about)